johndewolf/link-builder/README.md

 # link_builder
-A simple tool I built for our marketing team to build sharing URLsfor different social networks
+A simple tool I built for our marketing team to build sharing URLs for different social networks